6.1 Actions to address risks and opportunities

 - Quality objectives may be documented in any or all of these documents such as quality manual, QMS processes, procedures, quality plans etc.

-- A review of the quality objectives should be part of management review process.
-After the review the Quality objectives may be updated as appropriate.
+- A review of the quality objectives should be part of the management review process.
+After the review, the Quality objectives may be updated as appropriate.